privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message GenerateBidsRequest {
   // Unencrypted request.
   message GenerateBidsRawRequest {
-    message BiddingCodeInput {
-      // User signals required for bidding.
+    // Custom Audience (a.k.a Interest Group) for bidding. message CustomAudienceForBidding {
-      oneof UserSignal {
-        AndroidAppUserSignal android_app_user_signal = 1;
-        BrowserUserSignal browser_user_signal = 2;
-      }

-      // Unique string that identifies the Custom Audience (a.k.a Interest Group)
+      // Unique string that identifies the Custom Audience (a.k.a Interest
-      // for a buyer.
+      // Group) for a buyer.
-      string name = 3;
+      string name = 1;

-      // Ad creative render urls belonging to the Custom Audience (a.k.a Interest Group). repeated string ad_render_urls = 4;
+      // Ad creative render urls belonging to the Custom Audience (a.k.a
+      // Interest Group).
+      repeated Ad ads = 2;

+      // User bidding signals for storing additional metadata that the buyer
+      // can use during bidding.
+      google.protobuf.Struct user_bidding_signals = 3;

       // Optional.
-This field may be populated for browser but not required for
+This field may be populated for browser but not required
-      // Android at this point.
+      // for Android at this point.
       //
-      // This field contains the various ad components (or "products") that can be
+      // This field contains the various ad components (or "products") that
-      // used to construct Ads Composed of Multiple Pieces.
+      // can be used to construct Ads Composed of Multiple Pieces.
+Each entry
-      //
-      // Each entry is an object that includes both a rendering URL and arbitrary
+      // is an object that includes both a rendering URL and arbitrary
-      // metadata that can be used at bidding time. repeated string ad_components = 5;
+      // metadata that can be used at bidding time. repeated string ad_components = 4;

       // Optional.
-This field may be set for browser but not required for Android
+This field may be set for browser but not required for
-      // at this point.
+      // Android at this point.
       //
-      // The priority is used to select which Interest Groups (a.k.a Custom Audiences)
+      // The priority is used to select which Interest Groups (a.k.a Custom
+      // Audiences)
-      // participate in an auction when the number of Interest Groups are limited
+      // participate in an auction when the number of Interest Groups are
-      // by the buyer_group_limits in BrowserBuyerInput.
-If not specified, the
+      // limited by the buyer_group_limits in BrowserBuyerInput.
+If not
-      // default value of 0.0 is assigned.
+      //  specified, the default value of 0.0 is assigned.
       //
-      // These values are only used to select Interest Groups to participate in
+      // These values are only used to select Interest Groups to participate
-      // an auction such that if there is an Interest Group participating in the
+      // in an auction such that if there is an Interest Group participating
-      // auction with priority x, all interest groups corresponding to the same
+      // in the auction with priority x, all interest groups corresponding to
-      // buyer having a priority y where y > x should be considered for generating
+      // the same buyer having a priority y where y > x should be considered
-      // bids.
-In case due to buyer_group_limits if all Interest Groups with same
+      // for generating bids.
+In case due to buyer_group_limits if all
-      // priority can not participate, then Interest Groups will be uniformly
+      // Interest Groups with same priority can not participate, then Interest
-      // randomly chosen from the set of interest groups with that priority. float priority = 6;
+      // Groups will be uniformly randomly chosen from the set of interest

-      // Information about the Seller conducting an ad auction.
-      // Represents a JSON object.
-      //
-      // Note: This is passed in encrypted BuyerInput, i.e.
-      // buyer_input_ciphertext field in GetBidRequest.
-The BuyerInput is
-      // encrypted in the client and decrypted in `BuyerFrontEnd` Service.
-      // This data is copied from BuyerInput. google.protobuf.Struct seller_signals = 7;

-      // Optional.
-Buyer may provide additional contextual information that
-      // could help in generating bids.
-Not fetched real-time.
-      // Represents a JSON object.
-      //
+      // groups with that priority.
-      // Note: This is passed in encrypted BuyerInput, i.e.
-      // buyer_input_ciphertext field in GetBidRequest.
-The BuyerInput is
-      // encrypted in the client and decrypted in `BuyerFrontEnd` Service.
-      // This data is copied from BuyerInput. google.protobuf.Struct buyer_signals = 8;

-      /*...Real Time signals fetched from buyer’s Key/Value service...*/
-      // Key-value pairs corresponding to keys in bidding_signal_keys.
-      // Represents a JSON object.
-      google.protobuf.Struct bidding_signals = 9;

-      // Custom buyer input for app or web advertising. oneof CustomBuyerInput {
-        AndroidBuyerInput android_buyer_input = 10;
-        BrowserBuyerInput browser_buyer_input = 11;
-      }
+      float priority = 5;
     }

     // Buyer logic per Custom Audience (a.k.a Interest Group).